JaxPlays-Inc/jaxplays.org/content/news/2025-09-17-Stage-Aurora-25th-Anniversary-Gala.md

 show_reading_time: true
 description: "Stage Aurora marks 25 years with a gala at WJCT Studios, honoring Black arts, community leaders and a legacy of cultural impact."
 ---
 [[theatre:Stage Aurora Theatrical Company]] will celebrate its 25th anniversary with a gala Monday, Sept.
-29, at WJCT Studios.<!--more>
+29, at WJCT Studios.<!--more-->

 The evening will honor community leaders and longtime supporters of the theater company, which has built its reputation producing plays that highlight the Black experience and faith-based stories.